 When can you share?

 Millions of researchers have subscriptions to immediately access research on ScienceDirect.
 To enable open access for a subscription article a time delay, known as an embargo period, is needed.
 This begins from the date the article is formally published online in its final and fully citable form (i.e. online publication date or the issue publication date).
 Our embargo periods typically range from 12 – 24 months and specific embargo periods can be found on the individual journal homepages.
-Download embargo period list
+Search for an embargo period

 How can you share?

 - Linking: Sharing a link to the article can be done immediately either via our Share Link service or with the article’s permanent address (DOI)

 - Open Archives: Everyone can read and download free archived material in 139 Elsevier journals after an embargo period.
-See a list of journals with open archives.
+See a list of journals with open archives

 - Self-archiving: Authors can post a copy of their research for everyone to read for free.
 See our sharing policy for details